gree/lwfs/INSTALL.md

   * True if LWFS copies converted results to ~/Desktop/LWFS\_work\_output.
 * ROOT\_OVERRIDES
   * lwf\*.js can be specified in this array for any "PROJECT/PREFIX/" in ~/Desktop/LWFS\_work/.

+### Local/Dynamic Settings

+These settings are local/dynamic settings reflected when any content is converted.

 * USE\_PAGE\_SHOW\_HIDE\_EVENTS
   * True if a lwf is initialized/finalized on pageshow/pagehide.
 * FRAME\_RATE